Our tour of Cusco the former capital of the Inca Empire

 In one laneway, the section of exposed wall featured a stone that actually has 12 different sides.
 I think this really shows us how skilled the Inca masons were at cutting and fitting the walls together.
 Today, with all our modern tools, we most certainly could replicate this wall, but it would be no easy task.

-Tupac Amaru II is credited with inspiring the fight for Peru’s independence from Spain in 1821, and he is also considered the driving force behind efforts to bring about the fight for indigenous rights in Peru.
+Tupac Amaru II is credited with inspiring the fight for Peru’s independence from Spain in 1821.
+He is also considered the driving force behind efforts to bring about the fight for indigenous rights in Peru.

 Today, decades after the end of Spanish rule, Peru has a very large indigenous population.
 As Bob and I learned firsthand, many of these Indigenous people are bilingual, speaking both Spanish and Quechua.
 Quechua is but one of the Indigenous languages of Peru, but it is considered the primary one most often spoken by people like this woman weaving in Cusco, as well as those who live out in remote rural areas.